smartdevicelink/sdl_evolution/proposals/0112-ios-concurrent-rpc-notifications.md

 ## Alternatives considered

-1. Move the responses to a background serial queue instead of a concurrent queue.
-This will force response notifications to be fired in order, with one completing before another happens (like it does now, but on a background thread instead of the main thread).
-This was seriously considered, but the additional performance benefit of concurrent usage was considered to be more beneficial than any potential downsides.
+1. Move the responses to a background concurrent queue instead of a serial queue.
+This was the original proposal.
+It would offer additional performance benefits, but at too great a risk to out of order events that must be serialized – such as audio pass thru notifications.